lshpaner/kfre/README.md

 If you have any questions or issues with `kfre`, please open an issue on this GitHub repository.

 ## Acknowledgements
-The KFRE model developed by Tangri et al. has made significant contributions to kidney disease research
+The KFRE model developed by Tangri et al. has made significant contributions to kidney disease research.

 The `kfre` library is based on the risk prediction models developed in the studies referenced below.
 Please refer to these studies for an in-depth understanding of the kidney failure risk prediction models used within this library.